unboxedtechnology/angularjs-styleguide/README.md

 # AngularJS Style Guide

-*Opinionated AngularJS style guide for teams by [@john_papa](//twitter.com/john_papa)*
+*Unboxed fork of the AngularJS style guide  orig by [@john_papa](//twitter.com/john_papa)*

-If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
-These styles are based on my development experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

->If you like this guide, check out my [AngularJS Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight.

-The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and, more importantly, why I choose them.
+The purpose of this style guide is to provide guidance on building AngularJS applications at UBT and, more importantly, why I choose them.

 ## Community Awesomeness and Credit
 Never work in a vacuum.
 I find that the AngularJS community is an incredible group who are passionate about sharing experiences.
-As such, a friend  and  AngularJS expert Todd Motto and I have collaborated on many styles and conventions.
-We agree on most, and some we diverge.
-I encourage you to check out [Todd's  guidelines](https://github.com/toddmotto/angularjs-styleguide) to get a sense for his approach and how it compares.

-Many of my styles have been from the many pair programming sessions [Ward Bell](http://twitter.com/wardbell) and I have had.
-While we don't always agree, my friend Ward has certainly helped influence the ultimate evolution of this guide.

-## See the Styles in a Sample App
-While this guide explains the *what*, *why* and *how*, I find it helpful to see them in practice.
-This guide is accompanied by a sample application that follows these styles and patterns.
-You can find the [sample application (named modular) here](https://github.com/johnpapa/ng-demos) in the `modular` folder.
-Feel free to grab it, clone it, or fork it.
-[Instructions on running it are in its readme](https://github.com/johnpapa/ng-demos/tree/master/modular).

-##Translations
-[Translations of this Angular style guide](./i18n) are maintained by the community and can be found here.
+Thank you to John Papa and  Todd Motto.

 ## Table of Contents